What Your Job Will Be Like

 You bring the confidence and skills to be eligible for the job by meeting these minimum requirements:

-- Currently attending and enrolled full time (or scheduled to graduate in the spring) in a related accredited undergraduate program
+- Currently attending and enrolled full time (or scheduled to graduate in the spring) in an accredited undergraduate program

 - Minimum cumulative GPA of 3.0/4.0